nodexeus/blockvisor/node_image_builder_guide.md

 ALTERNATIVELY: Provision host, but without BV installed yet (add `--skip-download` flag to `bvup` call).<br>
 Then install [bundle-dev](https://github.com/blockjoy/blockvisor/releases/latest) on the host (instead of standard `bundle`).
 Download, untar, and run `./bundle/installer`.<br>
-`bundle-dev` is a special variant of BV with `blockvisord` that runs in, so called, "standalone" mode.
+`bundle-dev` is a special variant of BV with `blockvisord` that runs in, so called, "dev" mode.
 It means no regular cloud communication (only when need to download existing images) and commands handling.
 Also, other housekeeping tasks, like node recovery, metrics gathering or auto update, are disabled in that variant.<br>
 This variant may be more convenient in some cases.